plarge/plarge/README.md

 Since more than twenty years, I have been working with large industrial groups, banks and luxury.

 - 🔭 Specialized in **.NET development**, I work on both desktop and web API projects.
-- 🤝 I'm also coaching Teams in agile methods.
+- 🤝 I'm also coaching teams in agile methods.
 - 🌱 I enjoy discovering new practices.

 <!--